SofiyanIfren/tmdb-albatha/README.md

 * Administration page : View all booking and details
 * Administration page : Search for a specific booking
-* Administration page : Cancel and update bookings (In Progress)
+* Administration page : Cancel and update bookings (For admins only)

 ## How To Use